remoloney/AN8/bonus_OVER.md

 WHERE DATE = '2014-11-13'
 LIMIT 1000

-# exampdle of Rank and order by
+# example of Rank and order by
 SELECT DISTINCT category_name, total, rank() OVER (PARTITION BY total ORDER BY category_name DESC) FROM sales